Centaur (Dungeons & Dragons): Reception

 Considering the 5th edition, centaurs have been suggested as especially suitable barbarian as well as ranger characters due to their high speed and ability to attack opponents with their hooves after a charge, as well as fighters as they also have a benefit in strength.
 A counter-balancing drawback is that "they are not well-suited to climbing".

 Cody Prater from Screen Rant asserted that using "non-humanoid characters in Dungeons & Dragons give players the opportunity to remove themselves even further from the real world [and] can provide unique opportunities for roleplaying", exploring an unusual mindset.
 In the case of the centaur "trying to figure out how to maneuver a horse body everywhere can be an exciting and interesting thought process."
 He praised the interesting look of the species as well as their valuable in-game ability to carry much heavier loads than other characters, although in balance their size hampers any attempts at stealth.
 He summarized that "[c]entaurs provide the best of horse and man in one formidable package."

 Screen Rant contributor Laura Gray positively remarked that the centaurs from the Mythic Odyssey of Theros setting are presented in two culturally and physically different variants, worked out in some detail; that they allow for "a well-rounded and powerful build that can do well in a range of different classes" with regard to game mechanics; and that with the characteristics of a "curious nature" and being "naturally inclined to embrace adventure" can be a fun player character choice from a role-playing point of view.

+Also made available as player characters, where compared to human characters their "extra limbs [...] are to be envied".